nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 ## What do we mean by <br>data set?

-&bull; multiple observations with values/measures on the same set of named dimensions <!-- .element: class="fragment" -->
+&bull; multiple observations with values/measures on the same set of *named* dimensions <!-- .element: class="fragment" -->

 &bull; different dimensions may have different types of data <!-- .element: class="fragment" -->

 ---

-pandas is built on NumPy to add nice features<br>
+pandas is built on NumPy

+pandas adds nice features for working with data sets<br>
-(grouping, merging, time series, handling missing values, easy plotting)<br>
+(grouping, merging, time series, handling missing values, easy plotting)

-for working with *well-structured* data sets
+Especially *well-structured* data sets

 ---